sdpython/sdpython.github.io/doc/experimental-experiment/v0.1.0/_sources/auto_recipes/plot_exporter_recipes_oe_lr.rst

  .. code-block:: none

+    /home/xadupre/github/onnxscript/onnxscript/converter.py:820: FutureWarning: 'onnxscript.values.Op.param_schemas' is deprecated in version 0.1 and will be removed in the future.
+Please use '.op_signature' instead. param_schemas = callee.param_schemas()
+    /home/xadupre/github/onnxscript/onnxscript/converter.py:820: FutureWarning: 'onnxscript.values.OnnxFunction.param_schemas' is deprecated in version 0.1 and will be removed in the future.
+Please use '.op_signature' instead. param_schemas = callee.param_schemas()
     [torch.onnx] Obtain model graph for `TorchLinearRegression([...]` with `torch.export.export(..., strict=False)`...
     [torch.onnx] Obtain model graph for `TorchLinearRegression([...]` with `torch.export.export(..., strict=False)`... ✅
     [torch.onnx] Run decomposition...